 Conrad, Sydney Fitzgerald Oonah Stuart & Mgr Scale

 The actual duties of an assistant military attaché were varied.
-Conrad relates the amusing tale concerning to be mobilised British flying officers, who brought with them two Avro planes.
-They coaxed him into the passenger seat of one of the planes and Conrad experienced flying from this first time in a spectacular acrobatic display, which left poor Conrad much the worse for little flight.
-A few months later, a flotilla of new flying boats, which came to the Swedish capital on propaganda mission.
-It was advertised they would fly under the bridge in a deep canyons, near Stockholm.
-On the day, however, they decided wind conditions were not ideal, and so cancelled the fly through.
-After a lengthy wait a gathered crowds became restless tense with frustration.
-Then, all at once, all eyes fixed on two approaching specs.
-The Avro's zoomed into view, to crowds delight.
-Not content with fly under the bridge, they looped the loop around the bridge before flying off and disappearing as quickly as they had come.
+Conrad relates an amusing tale concerning two demobilised British flying officers who brought with them two Avro planes.
+They coaxed him into the passenger seat of one of the planes and Conrad experienced flying for the first time in a spectacular acrobatic display, which left poor Conrad much the worse for his little flight.
+A few months later, this intrepid pair caused a minor diplomatic problem for Conrad when a flotilla of new flying boats visited the Swedish capital on a propaganda mission.
+It was advertised they would fly under the bridge spanning a deep canyon nearStockholm.
+On the day, however, they decided wind conditions were not ideal and so cancelled the fly through.
+After a lengthy wait, the gathered crowds became tense with frustration.
+Then all eyes fixed on two approaching specks – the Avro's.
+They zoomed into view, to the crowd’s delight.
+Not content with flying under the bridge, they also looped the loop around the bridge before flying off and disappearing as quickly as they had come.
 It fell to Conrad to smooth the ruffled diplomatic feathers that the intrepid pilots had stirred with their timely display.
-The crowd though were pleased with the spectacle.
+The crowd, though, were well pleased with the spectacle.

 Next Page